 9. If you are not rating, what type of development are you giving?

 10. How capable are leaders at giving developmental feedback?

 And finally, with a clear purpose now defined, how will you know if the new and improved performance system is successful?
 Consider this with the same rigour you would another type of initiative.
 If the purpose is simplification, does the new process take less time/stress/energy than it did before?
 If the purpose is development, how much more satisfied are employees with the process?
 Can you gauge how much they have learned?

 Ultimately, there’s no simple answer to the question “what’s the best way to run performance reviews?”
 As I mentioned earlier, what it boils down to is arriving at a process that works best for your organisation.
-The easiest way to achieve this is by connecting with your stakeholder groups about they need and want from their performance process.
+The easiest way to achieve this is by connecting with your stakeholder groups about what they need and want from their performance process.
 Getting the right process in place can have a genuinely transformational impact, both for individuals and the business.
 So I urge you, start the purposeful performance revolution!